-We want to cleverly store and distribute energy generated from renewable sources - and
+We want to cleverly store and distribute energy generated from renewable sources - and for more efficiency.

 2.1 The future is electric: heating, cooling, air.

 Perfectly combined.
 For new builds and refurbishments.

 - 1. Heat pumps

 - 2. Control and regulation devices

 - 3. Ventilation (centralised/decentralised)

 - 4. domestic hot water appliances

 - 5. electr. heating systems

 - 6. Fan convectors